 How To Remove VOCs From Drinking Water

-High quality water filters are the only effective way to remove VOCs from drinking water.
+High quality water filters are the only effective way to remove Volatile Organic Compounds in water.
 These water filter companies (including Hydroviv) test their filters against chemicals that are selected to represent a wide range of VOCs that commonly contaminate water supplies.
 The NSF Standard 53 protocol for VOC reduction requires manufacturers to test against the chemicals listed in the table below:

 |1,1,2-trichloroethane||trichloroethylene (TCE)||trihalomethanes (THMs)||xylenes|